Thanks a million to Janice for this obviously well-loved and highly sought after 1979 Seventeen magazine gem:

 * FOUND! (posted below, thanks Antilope!)
 Danielle is hunting for a two-page recipe for Chicken Crepes Mornay from the November 1978.
 Here’s a fun account of a writer’s attempt to recreate the same Seventeen recipe.

-* Mandy is searching for a peach melba ice cream pie with a lemon wafer crust from July or August Seventeen.
+* FOUND!
+Mandy is searching for a peach melba ice cream pie with a lemon wafer crust.

-* Lori Perry of Snellville is searching for a recipe for Greek-style casserole, with a bechamel sauce and ground lamb that she got in 1982 or ‘83 from Seventeen magazine.
+* FOUND! (see comments section) Greek-style casserole, with a bechamel sauce and ground lamb that she got in 1982 or ‘83 from Seventeen magazine.

 * FOUND!
 Chicken Cordon Bleu